 NOTICE OF PUBLIC HEARING Notice is hereb

-NOTICE OF PUBLIC HEARING Notice is hereby given that the Olmsted County Board of Commissioners will hold a public hearing at 3:00 p.m. on Tuesday, March 15, 2022 in the Council/Board Chambers of the Government Center, 151 4th Street SE, Rochester, MN for the purpose of considering the following petitions: Olmsted County Land Use Plan Amendment #)2022-001LUPA by E & K Boelter Trust c/o Tom Boelter.
-The request is to change the Olmsted County Land Use Designation of approximately 79 acres from Resource Protection-Potential Suburban to Suburban Area Development.
-Olmsted County General Development Plan O2022-001GDP by E & K Boelter c/o Tom Boelter.
-The request is for a general development plan for Boelter Heights which includes 29 single family residential lots.
-The property is located in the W 1/2 of the NE 1/4, Section 34 of Oronoco Township.
-The property lies East of 18th Ave (County State Aid Highway 112) and West of 11 Ave NW; it is south of 85th St NW and North of Cedar Ridge Subdivision.
-The Teams link will be provided in the Agenda Packet at the https://olmstedcounty.primegov.com/public/portal.
-All persons are invited to submit written comments prior to the hearing to planningweb@co.olmsted.mn.us .
-If you have any questions, please contact the Olmsted County Planning Dept. at 507.328.7100.
-(March 5.
-2022) 38852
+NOTICE OF PUBLIC HEARING Notice is hereby given that the Olmsted County Board of Commissioners will hold a public hearing at 3:00 p.m. on Tuesday, March 15, 2022 in the Council/Board Chambers of the Government Center, 151 4th Street SE, Rochester, MN for the purpose of considering the following: Amendments to Olmsted County Code of Ordinances – Chapter 3900 Parks Department Rules and Regulations Ordinance concerning excessive noise, sanitation, picnicking, horseback riding, domestic pets, firearms and hunting and trapping in the County Parks/ The proposed changes may be viewed at https://olmstedcounty.primegov.com/public/portal.
+All interested persons can submit written comment prior to the meeting or present their views orally during the public hearing.
+Public comment options for the public hearing are available at: https://olmstedcounty.primegov.com/public/portal.
+If you have any questions, please contact the Olmsted County Parks Department at 507-328-7070.
+(March 5, 2022) 38881